 Heinz C. Prechter Bipolar Research Program(link is external).
 The Prechter Bipolar Research Program’s goals are to discover the fundamental biological changes that cause bipolar disorder and develop new interventions to treat and prevent the illness.
 This is done through the study of the longitudinal course of the illness in people who are diagnosed with bipolar disorder.
 Research involves biology (including genetics), clinical, and environmental features.
 Bipolar disorder has a biological foundation, and is influenced by personal, social, and environmental surroundings.
 An integrated research approach is needed in order to understand the individual with the disease.

 Department of Psychiatry- Outpatient Treatment(link is external).
-Outpatient treatment for depression, bipolar disorder, and related illnesses is provided through the clinical operations of the Department of Psychiatry, located in the Rachel Upjohn Building along with the Depression Center.
-The University of Michigan Depression Center and Ambulatory Psychiatry provide comprehensive evaluation and treatment for patients and families whose lives have been touched by an array of mental health conditions, treating individuals in every life stage, including children and adolescents, adults and geriatric patients.
+Outpatient treatment for depression, bipolar disorder, and related illnesses is provided through the clinical operations of the Department of Psychiatry, located in the Rachel Upjohn Building along with the Eisenberg Family Depression Center.
+The Eisenberg Family Depression Centerand Ambulatory Psychiatry provide comprehensive evaluation and treatment for patients and families whose lives have been touched by an array of mental health conditions, treating individuals in every life stage, including children and adolescents, adults and geriatric patients.

 Department of Psychiatry- Group Psychotherapy(link is external).
 The Department of Psychiatry offers a variety of group psychotherapy options for adults, adolescents, and children at the Rachel Upjohn Building and associated locations.

 Psychiatric Emergency Services (PES)(link is external).
 The University of Michigan’s Psychiatric Emergency Service provides emergency/urgent walk-in evaluation and crisis phone services available 24 hours a day, 7 days a week, for people of all ages.